 Even though it is home to some of the finest universities on the planet, the United Kingdom has faced its fair share of criticisms and concerns when it comes to tuition fees.
 For example, when the government augmented the tuition fees for nationals from £3000 annually to £9000, there was mass hysteria and outrage.
-This brings us to the main question: which is the cheapest university in the UK?
+This brings us to the main question: which is the most affordable UK Universities for International Students?

 Unfortunately for international students, they are bound to pay additional tuition fees when they travel to the UK for higher education.
 So what are the most economically feasible options available to them?
 We will have a look below: